 This quaint white-painted 16th-century village pub is little more than a good mooring rope’s throw from South Pool creek on the Salcombe estuary.
 No surprise then that it attracts boat-owners from all along the coast.
 Its compact courtyard with bench tables is to one side, while at the rear a small terrace overlooks a pretty stream and fields.
 Open fires warm the two traditionally decorated beamed bars, where South Hams ales such as Wild Blonde await.
-Menus tempt with top-notch auberge-type food prepared by a French chef using the best South Hams meats and fish.
-A starter of escargots sees a plate of pan-fried snails and wild mushrooms flambéed with cognac served on toasted brioche with a garlic butter sauce.
-Delights among the main courses may include bouillabaisse; and game – rabbit, perhaps, in the form of confit leg, liver and kidney kebab, and loin wrapped in pancetta.
+Menus tempt with top-notch food using the best South Hams meats and fish.
+A starter of devilled kidneys, crab bisque or freshly-caught mackerel, depending on the season.
+Delights among the main courses may include turbot with chive butter, loin of venison or wild mushroom risotto.
+Stay over in the comfortable loft accommodation.